Overview of our MFA in Filmmaking

 The Academy makes the accelerated two-year schedule possible by creating an extended academic year allowing students to complete three full-length semesters in each calendar year.

-New York Film Academy MFA degree programs are offered only at our Los Angeles Campus.
+New York Film Academy MFA degree programs are offered at our Los Angeles and South Beach Campuses.

 Each student writes, shoots, directs, and edits 8 films and works on 28 more in the first year.

 The Academy's Master of Fine Arts in Filmmaking Program is a two year accelerated course of study that gives students the all-around filmmaking experience necessary to make their own films.

 In the 69 credit program, students receive over 2,000 hours of hands-on instruction and actual production experience.

 New York Film Academy degree programs are offered at our Los Angeles Campus.
 Qualified students have the option of completing course work at the New York Film Academy in New York City in a one-year non-degree program and requesting that their course work be accepted for advanced standing and start in the second year of the degree program at the Los Angeles campus.
 In order to do so, students must apply and be accepted to the degree program in Los Angeles.

 Students shoot projects on 16mm film, 35mm film, High-Def, Super 16mm, and the RED Dragon camera system.
 All projects are edited digitally.

 The curriculum integrates intensive study in all the major filmmaking disciplines including directing, cinematography, screenwriting, producing, and editing.
 Our program is for people who have the passion to plunge into full-time filmmaking, and to commit themselves to a focused and demanding curriculum.